Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Evaluation Methodology

 \subsection{Algorithm Evaluation}

-Since the algorithm operates in a wavelength-oblivious manner, the simulation setup uses the wavelength-oblivious arbitration model to reflect the algorithm's operational constraints.
-While AFP can be used for algorithm evaluation, it may obscure the effectiveness of the algorithm due to the influence of the policy it implements.
+The algorithm operates in a wavelength-oblivious manner, meaning it does not rely on specific wavelength information for arbitration.
+To reflect this constraint, we employ the wavelength-oblivious arbitration model in our algorithm evaluation setup.
+While AFP can be used to evaluate algorithms, it conflates the effectiveness of the algorithm with the influence of the underlying policy.
 To isolate the effect of the algorithm implementation, we introduce a new metric: Conditional Arbitration Failure Probability (CAFP).

-CAFP is defined as the conditional failure probability of the arbitration algorithm, given that the ideal arbitration under the same policy is successful.
-This metric quantifies how closely the algorithm approximates the behavior of the ideal arbitration model.
-CAFP is calculated by running tests using a specific algorithm and the wavelength-oblivious model, and recording failures that occur when the same system-under-test, under the corresponding policy, achieves arbitration success in the ideal model.
-The total failure rate, considering both the algorithm and the policy, can also be computed using conditional probability as follows: where, according to our notations, $P_{\text{alg}}(\text{fail})$ denotes the total failure probability, $P_{\text{alg}|\text{succ}}(\text{fail})$ represents the CAFP, $P(\text{fail})$ is the AFP of the corresponding policy, and $P(\text{succ}) = 1 - P(\text{fail})$ is the probability of policy success.
+CAFP is defined as the likelihood of arbitration failure at the algorithmic level when the ideal wavelength-aware arbitration model of the corresponding policy succeeds.
+By focusing on conditional algorithmic failures, CAFP isolates the algorithm’s contribution to arbitration performance and quantifies how closely the algorithm approximates the behavior of the ideal arbitration model.
+To calculate CAFP, the system-under-test is generated in the same manner as for AFP evaluation.
+The system is subjected to arbitration tests using both the wavelength-oblivious arbitration model (for the algorithm) and the ideal arbitration model (for the policy).
+Failures are recorded when the algorithm fails at policy-level success, and CAFP is computed by dividing the number of such failures by the total number of trials.

+Mathematically, CAFP can be expressed as: where $P_{\text{alg}|\text{succ}}(\text{fail})$ represents the conditional probability of algorithmic failure given ideal arbitration success, and $P(\text{succ})$ is the probability of policy-level success.
+Unlike direct conditional probability $P_{\text{alg}|\text{succ}}(\text{fail})$, CAFP achieves greater sampling stability by using the total number of trials as its denominator.
+This approach avoids the variability that arises when the denominator depends on the number of successful policy-level arbitrations, particularly when $P(\text{succ})$ is low.
+The total failure probability, encompassing both the policy and the algorithm, can be expressed as the sum of AFP and CAFP: where $P_{\text{alg}}(\text{fail})$ denotes the total failure probability.
 Note that $P_{\text{alg}|\text{fail}}(\text{fail}) = 1$, as the algorithm will always fail when the ideal arbitration fails.